AIB/CN EcoConnexions From the Ground Up Grants Program

 America in Bloom and the CN Railway have partnered to create the “EcoConnexions From the Ground Up” grants program.
 With a true transcontinental network that extends to three North American coasts, CN passes through a wide range of urban and rural communities.
 We encourage communities along the CN corridor to take environmental action by improving their communities through healthy urban forests, natural landscaping, groundcover improvement, and flower displays.

-CN EcoConnexions From the Ground Up supports collaborative community greening projects that enhance landscapes in communities neighboring CN rail lines to meet the following objectives:
+CN EcoConnexions From the Ground Up supports collaborative community greening projects that enhance landscapes in communities with CN rail lines to meet the following objectives:

 Preference will be given to projects that can demonstrate multiple funding sources.
 A minimum of 50% matching funding must come from other sources (such as municipalities, service clubs, donations, etc.) and can include in-kind contributions.